 - Sustainable development with a focus on sustainable development goals (SDGs)

 Indigenous Information Network IIN, believes that information is empowering.
 Engaging the communities and keeping them informed on different development activities and happenings around them is crucial.
-We do this by helping to set recourse centers and conducts person in every community to help reach out and share any development and social issues that concerns them.
+We do this by helping to set recourse and Knowledge centres and contact person in every community to help reach out and share any development and social issues that concerns them.
 IIN engages in networking and information sharing between the indigenous peoples of Africa and form other regions as set out by the UN Permanent Forum on Indigenous Issues UNPFII.
 IIN continues to use the social media and other forms of communication and information sharing – Nomadic News and newsletters helps updates and promotes different communities to make use as many channels available to them.